Privilege Escalation in AKS Clusters

 Authentication

 Kubernetes provides various authentication mechanisms to ensure that requests to the API server are legitimate.
 By default, authentication of AAD users as well as authentication of Service Accounts is done using Bearer Tokens including the username referenced in the (Cluster)RoleBindings.
-For your custom Kubernetes Subjects, however, there is the additional method of certificate authentication.<br> Keep in mind: Independent of your authentication choice, there will always be an admin certificate.
+For your custom Kubernetes Subjects, however, there is the additional method of certificate authentication.

 The admin